STAR Kids Program Support Unit Operational Procedures Handbook

 • Home and Community-based Services (HCS);

-• Texas Home Living (TxHmL).
+• Texas Home Living (TxHmL); or

 Program Support Unit (PSU) may receive notification from IDD waiver program staff or the MDCP member’s managed care organization (MCO) that the MDCP member: